LabInternetPub/annotationExample/README.md

   - `ElementType.PARAMETER`: Method parameters.

 For example, `@Retention(RetentionPolicy.RUNTIME)` means the annotation is available at runtime, and `@Target(ElementType.FIELD)` means it can only be used on fields.
 This is important for frameworks or code that use reflection to process annotations during program execution.

+## What Is Reflection?
+Reflection is a Java feature that lets you inspect and interact with classes, methods, fields, and annotations at runtime.
+With reflection, you can create objects, call methods, or even bypass Java's access checks and access or modify private fields at runtime by calling `setAccessible(true)` on the `Field` object.

+Reflection also allows to read annotations in runtime even if you don't know their details at compile time.

 ## In this project:
 Custom annotations like `@Component`, `@Service`, and `@Autowired` are used to mark classes and fields.
 The code uses